-If a candidate is unable to provide the correct documentation, they cannot submit a DBS check.
+14.6.2 If a candidate is unable to provide the correct documentation, they cannot submit a DBS check.
 This is because the right to work in the UK cannot be established.

-14.3 Agency and third-party staff

-In the case of any employee working at a DGAT school who is sourced from an agency or third-party organisation, confirmation must be obtained from the organisation, in writing, that all necessary checks have been completed.
+14.7 In the case of any employee working at a DGAT school who is sourced from an agency or third-party organisation, confirmation must be obtained from the organisation, in writing, that all necessary checks have been completed.
 Confirmation will also be obtained that the individual who presents for work is the same person on whom all checks have been completed.
 A copy of photographic identification will generally be kept where appropriate.

-14.4 Trainee/student teachers

-The school will ensure that enhanced DBS certificates and barred list checks are obtained on all salaried candidates for initial teacher training who are in regulated activity.
+14.8 The school will ensure that enhanced DBS certificates and barred list checks are obtained on all salaried candidates for initial teacher training who are in regulated activity.

-Where trainee teachers are fee-funded, it is the responsibility of the initial teacher training provider to carry out the necessary checks.
+14.8.1 Where trainee teachers are fee-funded, it is the responsibility of the initial teacher training provider to carry out the necessary checks.
 The school will obtain written confirmation from the agency that the checks have been carried out.

-14.5 Existing staff

-If a member of staff moves from a post that was not regulated activity to one that is, the relevant checks will be carried out.
+14.9 If an existing member of staff moves from a post that was not regulated activity to one that is, the relevant checks will be carried out.

-14.6 Concerns about suitability to work with children

-The recruitment panel will carry out further checks where there is a concern about a member of staff’s suitability to work with children raised as part of these checks.
+14.10 The recruitment panel will carry out further checks where there is a concern about a member of staff’s suitability to work with children raised as part of these checks.
 An investigation will be carried out to gather enough evidence to establish if an allegation has a foundation it will be referred to the LADO for advice.
 This may result in a referral to the DBS.
 The DCEO must be consulted in this instance.